rticommunity/rticonnextdds-examples/examples/batching/README.txt

 samples to be sent in a single large packet will increase network utilization and thus throughput in terms of samples per second.

-In the other hand, 'Turbo Mode' is an experimental feature that uses an intelligent algorithm that automatically adjusts the number of bytes in a batch at run time according to current system conditions, such as write speed (or write frequency) and sample size.
+Turbo Mode is an experimental feature that uses an intelligent algorithm that adjusts the number of bytes in a batch at runtime according to current system conditions, such as write speed (or write frequency) and sample size.
 This intelligence is what gives it the ability to increase throughput at high message rates and avoid negatively impacting message latency at low message rates

 Example description
 --------------------
-PUBLISHER
 This example shows the differences between batching and turbo mode.
-Both options will send batch.
-This means that instead of sending each sample out on the wire with its own header, the example will store the data in a batch until it is full and then sending the entire batch as one data packet.
-This saves on overhead taken up by headers and such because all the data in the batch shares the same header.
+Both options will send batches.
+This means that instead of sending each sample out on the wire with its own header, the middleware will store the data in a batch until it is full and then will send the entire batch as one data packet.

-We have two different publisher (two different profiles).
-The first of them, we will use the batch QoS setting.
-We can write specifically how many samples have the batch.
-You can use Wireshark to see this feature:
+The publisher application has two configurations (two different profiles):

+- The first one uses the Batching QoS setting.
+We have included a package capture you can analyze using wireshark.

     batchin_10_samples.pcap file package no. 98.

-The other way, Turbo Mode can be used and the number of samples in the batch (if it is needed to use batching) will be chosen automatically.
-In this case the used batch is 15 samples.
-You can use Wireshark to see this feature:
+- The second one uses Turbo Mode.
+We have included a package capture you can analyze using wireshark.

     turbo_mode.pcap file package no. 76.

-SUBSCRIBER
-No change from default behavior except for a few modifications to load its corresponding profiles.